gabrielecanepa/algolia-tam/README.md

 Please spend no more than 4 hours on this assignment, everything you need can be found in our public documentation.

 Once done, please:
-- host the front end on github pages (or an other tool we can access) and provide us a link to your demo along with the source code
+- Host the front end on GitHub Pages (or another tool we can access) and provide us a link to your demo along with the source code
-- grant our team "read" access to your index at this [link](https://www.algolia.com/account/support)
+- Grant our team `read` access to your index at this [link](https://www.algolia.com/account/support)
-- share any considerations that influenced how you built your demo or answered the customer questions
+- Share any considerations that influenced how you built your demo or answered the customer questions

 ## Brief